This post originally appeared on VICE Canada.

-"We're back to square one again," he tells VICE.
+"We're back to square one again," he says.
 "And they are a lot wiser now [because of the disclosure of evidence in the trials].
-The Crown had to give the defence everything it had on how we got into the organization."
+The Crown had to give the defense everything it had on how we got into the organization."

 And in the meantime, organized crime observers are anticipating a shakeup in the existing balance of power.
 How violent it gets is anyone's guess.

-By many accounts, this laid the seeds that eventually blossomed into the Second Biker War, the conflict that claimed over 150 lives between 1994 and 2002, and brought home to the public just how influential motorcycle gangs were in the province, and the country's, underworld.
+By many accounts, this laid the seeds that eventually blossomed into the Second Biker War, the conflict that claimed more than 150 lives between 1994 and 2002, and brought home to the public just how influential motorcycle gangs were in the province's, and the country's, underworld.

 The Second Biker War began with the falling out of two friends.
 Maurice Boucher and Salvatore Cazzetta were members of the same white supremacist motorcycle club, the SS, in Pointe-aux-Trembles, on the island of Montreal's eastern tip at the time of the Lennoxville Massacre.
 The Hells Angels already knew about the SS and were apparently scouting the club, with the idea of eventually absorbing them.